 University education is out of reach for many Americans, especially those from low-income households.
 But thanks to community colleges, higher education is more accessible than ever.
-Compared with public four-year institutions, where tuition and fees cost three times as much on average, community colleges offer an unbeatable value in terms of not just affordability but also quality.
+Compared with public four-year institutions, where tuition and fees cost almost three times as much on average, community colleges offer many savings for students.

-Multiple states and numerous cities across the U.S. have even initiated “College Promise” programs that grant their residents free rides to community college.
-New York, Oregon, Rhode Island and Tennessee are blazing the trail of this college-for-all circuit, while several other states, such as California, Illinois and Oklahoma, have introduced legislation to follow the same path.
-Such initiatives are proving to be more critical than ever, with public-college costs rising faster than private-college tuition rates and the need for post-secondary training in most jobs seeing steady growth through 2020.
+Some states make community college even more accessible than usual.
+Multiple states and numerous cities across the U.S. have started “College Promise” programs that give residents free rides to community college.
+New York, Oregon, Rhode Island and Tennessee are some of the states that have joined so far.
+Such initiatives are proving to be more critical than ever, with college tuition increases outpacing inflation and the need for post-secondary training in most jobs protected to grow through 2020.

-In order to determine the best and worst community-college systems in the U.S., we drew upon the results of our analysis of 2017’s Best & Worst Community Colleges, which was conducted at the individual-school level across a sample of 728 institutions and 14 key metrics.
+In order to determine the best and worst community-college systems in the U.S., we drew upon our analysis of 2018’s Best & Worst Community Colleges, which was conducted at the individual-school level across a sample of 715 institutions and 17 key metrics.

 For our state-by-state analysis, we calculated a weighted average of the scores earned by the community colleges in each state and the number of students enrolled in each school.
 The state with the highest average corresponds with a rank of No. 1, or the best community-college system.
 We also took into account only the states that had at least two community colleges present in our sample of the Best & Worst Community Colleges in order to ensure comparability of results.

-Sources: Data used to create this ranking were collected from the National Center for Education Statistics, Council for Community and Economic Research and College Measures.
+Sources: Data used to create this ranking were collected from the National Center for Education Statistics, US News, U.S. Department of Education, Council for Community & Economic Research and College Measures.

 Was this article helpful?